LCFAW/MarrFace/README.md

 1. **Visulization**

-We prepare five samples in the dataset directory for testing.
-By runnig demo.py, you can see five directories named by the ID of the samples in the results directory.
-Every samples has the following items.
+We have prepared five samples in the dataset directory for testing.
+By running demo.py, you will find five directories in the results folder, each named after the corresponding sample ID.
+Each sample contains the following items:
-* super_part/mid_part/sub_part: including the normal, depth and light of the high/mid/low-level.
+* super_part/mid_part/sub_part: Includes the normal, depth and light of the high/mid/low-level representations.
-* depth: including each level's whole depth, you can use the depth data to render the shape in blender.
+* depth: Contains the complete depth data for each level.
+This data can be used to render shapes in Blender.
-* normal: including each level's whole normal.
+* normal: Contains the complete normal maps for each level.
-* albedo: including each level's albedo and reconstrcution result.
+* albedo: Includes the albedo and reconstruction results for each level.

 ![results](asset/Figure3.png)